-Every car now has a sensor called the TPS or the throttle position sensor which is also known as the accelerator pedal position sensor.
-As the name implies, the sensor is a precision device which determines the position of the accelerator pedal.
+Almost every modern car now has a sensor called the TPS and an accelerator pedal position sensor.
+As the name implies, these sensors are precision devices which determine the position of the accelerator pedal.

-A driver constantly depresses the accelerator pedal giving it the varying amount of pressure which determines the speed at which the car moves forward.
-The TPS sensor tracks the movement of the gas pedal which sends signals to the car’s computer.
-The computer then uses that information to adjust the air-fuel mixture according to the gas pedal position, current speed, the air temperature, MAF reading and RPM.
+A driver continually depresses the accelerator pedal giving it the varying amount of pressure which determines the speed at which the car moves forward.
+The TPS sensor and the accelerator pedal sensor tracks the movement of the gas pedal which sends signals to the car’s computer.
+The computer then uses that information to adjust the air-fuel mixture according to the gas pedal position, current speed, the air temperature, MAF reading, and RPM.
 The result is a smooth and responsive drive.

 The importance of a TPS sensor can be emphasized as it can affect the gas mileage and engine response.

 Modern cars are equipped with safety measures and backup systems along with sensors and computers because electrical components can often go bad all of a sudden.
-Vehicle manufactures have come with a safety measure which is called ‘Limp’ mode, in case any of such sensors go bad.
+Vehicle manufacturers have come with a safety measure which is called ‘Limp’ mode, in case any of such sensors go bad.
 The Limp mode is automatically engaged when the car’s computer detects a sensor failure or unwanted reading levels.
-This mode allows the driver to atleast be able to safely get off the highway or busy road and pull over to avoid any mishap that might be imminent due to the unprecedented behavior of any of the sensors in the car.
+This mode allows the driver to at least be able to safely get off the highway or busy road and pull over to avoid any mishap that might be imminent due to the unusual behavior of any of the sensors in the car.

 Pull over and switch the engine off

 Although if you experience any of these symptoms with your car, you should get off the highway as soon as you can because malfunctioning computers can do things you don’t want them to do and in case of a vehicle, that could prove to be extremely dangerous.

 Avoid driving the car to the mechanic